IronCoreLabs/try-cloaked-search/README.md

 ```

 You can replace the query with anything you like.
 Make sure you leave the `tenant_id` portion.
-We currently support a subset of Elasticsearch's query language, but are continuing to add support.
+We currently support a subset of the search service's query language, but are continuing to add support.

 ## Next Steps